The-DevSec-Blueprint/dsb-digest/bp_kickstart_devsecops_career_4_certifications.md

 - **Validity:** 3 years, with renewal options.
 - **Cost:** $369 USD.

->**NOTE**: This can change, so make sure you already reference the original link for this exam here: [Certification Details - CompTIA Linux+](https://www.comptia.org/certifications/linux#examdetails)
+>**NOTE**: This can change, so make sure you reference the original link for this exam here: [Certification Details - CompTIA Linux+](https://www.comptia.org/certifications/linux#examdetails)

 ## 3. AWS Certified Developer - Associate